LiangliangNan/ManhattanModeler/ReadMe.txt

        d) libQGLViewer (included).
 See http://libqglviewer.com/
   - In this distribution, project file(s) for Visual Studio 2013 are provided for compiling the code.

-Should you have any question regarding the implementation, please contact Minglei Li (minglei_li@126.com).
+Should you have any question regarding the implementation, please contact Dr. Minglei Li at minglei_li@126.com.

 ===========================================================================